Data-Advantage/vibestack/example/launchweek-ai/product-requirements-mvp.md

 **Description:** Simple credit-based system that gives users flexibility to create projects as needed without subscription commitments.

 **User Stories:**
+- As a new user, I want to create unlimited product requirements documents without consuming credits so that I can explore and plan many ideas before committing.
 - As a new user, I want to receive 1 free project credit when I sign up so that I can experience the complete platform without an initial purchase.
+- As a user, I want credits to be consumed only when I'm ready to build, not during the exploration phase, so that I can fully evaluate ideas before investing resources.
 - As a user who wants to create additional projects, I want to purchase a 3-pack of project credits for $50 so that I can build multiple applications at a reasonable price.
 - As a power user, I want to purchase a 10-pack of project credits for $125 so that I can get a better value while creating multiple projects.
 - As a user working on multiple concepts, I want to be able to work on several PRDs simultaneously so that I can compare different ideas before committing a credit.